zopefoundation/meta/docs/narr.rst

 --template-overrides
   Filesystem path to a folder that contains subfolders for configuration type and default templates.
 Used to override built-in configuration templates.
+  Empty override template files will prevent creating the respective file in the repository you are managing with ``zope.meta``, this way you can purposely omit creating some optional files.

 --with-macos
   Enable running the tests on macOS on GitHub Actions.